mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

   csl-style: harvard-manchester-metropolitan-university # pre-fill the style
 layout: post
 categories: chapter
-title: Process: Emerging Learning Design
+title: Process - Emerging Learning Designs
 ---

-## Bullet points of things to add
+# Bullet points of things to add

 - Challenge of personal expression.
 3d bee design of one participant which happened when there was no framework.
 - Physical maps section added at end - what overlap is there for the next chapter?